EAP Essentials: A teacher’s guide to principles and practice

 EAP Essentials builds confidence through a range of practical tasks and by providing case studies of real teachers and students.
 This enables the teacher to reflect on best practice and identify ways to develop their own teaching skills.

 EAP Essentials offers original and practical ideas appropriate to a wide variety of contexts.
-The accompanying free CD also provides a large number of well-trialled materials that can be copied for use within the classroom.
+The accompanying free Classroom Materials also provide a large number of well-trialled materials that can be copied for use within the classroom.

 The book contains ten chapters, each one underpinned by up-to-date research, and backed up with a list of recommended further reading.

 - The latest research adapted for classroom use

 - Practical approach allows teachers immediate engagement with EAP materials

 - Real case studies document classroom experience of teachers and students